Vietnam.vn - Nền tảng quảng bá Việt Nam

 Businesses need to pay attention to new ICS2 regulations when exporting goods to the EU from 2024.
 (Photo: Reuters)

 The EU is a major player in international trade – accounting for around 14% of world trade in goods.
-By collecting safety and security data, EU customs authorities can identify risks earlier and intervene at the most appropriate point in the supply chain to ensure safe trade for the EU and its citizens.
+By collecting safety and security data, EU customs authorities can detect risks earlier and intervene at the most appropriate point in the supply chain to ensure safe trade for the EU and its citizens.

 For trading parties, ICS2 will also streamline customs requirements for additional information and risk screening prior to cargo departure, thereby reducing the administrative burden on businesses.